Is it possible to create mortgages over real estate and how are these protected and enforced?

 Yes, mortgages can be created over real estate (or an interest therein).
 As a technical matter, however, in some states, the manner in which security is granted over real estate is by deed of trust (rather than a mortgage) where the property owner places the property in trust with a trustee for the benefit of the lender.
 In the case where the interest to be secured is a leasehold, the terms of the lease must first be reviewed to ascertain if the lease is indeed financeable and to ensure that any requirements prescribed by the lease have been satisfied.

 Yes, it is possible to create mortgages over real estate assets in Indonesia.
-A mortgage (hak tanggungan) may be granted over registered certificated land and must be registered by the Land Deed Official at the local Land Office.
-Upon registration of the mortgage, the creditor will have preferred status with respect to the property subject to the mortgage.
-If buildings or other fixtures such as plants or machinery are affixed to the land and the owner of the land grants a mortgage, the mortgage can cover both the land and the plants and machinery affixed to the land, so no separate security over the latter is necessary.
+A mortgage (hak tanggungan) may be granted over a registered certificated land and must be registered by the Land Deed Official at the local Land Office where the land is located.
+Upon its registration, the creditor will have preferred status with respect to the property subject to the mortgage.
+If buildings or other fixtures such as plants or machinery are affixed to the land and the owner of the land grants a mortgage, the mortgage can cover both the land and the plants and machinery affixed to the land, and no separate security over the latter is necessary.

-Mortgages have executorial force, meaning that this instrument is equivalent to a final and binding court decision.
-In an enforcement scenario, this means that the beneficiary of the security has the authority to sell the secured collateral by public auction and to collect the proceeds from the sale to settle outstanding debts owed by the debtor or security provider.
+Mortgages have executorial force.
+Executorial force means the instrument is equivalent to a final and binding court decision, which in an enforcement scenario would mean that the beneficiary of the security should have the right to sell the secured collateral by virtue of its own authority in a public action and collect the proceeds of the sale to settle the outstanding debt owed by the debtor or security provider.

 In theory, the holder of a security interest should be able to do this without going to court.
-In practice, that is rarely achievable, since the debtor is likely to resist or dispute the entitlement to enforce, and third parties would not want to become involved in those circumstances.
+However, in practice, this is rarely possible, as the debtor is likely to resist or dispute the entitlement to enforce, and third parties will not want to become involved.